 You’ll also want to make sure these pests don’t get inside your home.
 Carpenter ants, in particular, can cause just as much damage as a termite infestation if they get into your support beams, sub-flooring, or furniture.
 Keeping your basement and attic dry and using exclusion techniques to keep them out is imperative in order to avoid an infestation.
 Carpenter ants prefer to create their nests in soft or water-damaged wood, so using hardwoods whenever possible can be beneficial as well as employing moisture reducing techniques like dehumidifiers.

 If you suspect you have a wood-destroying insect problem or want to be proactive in preventing one from occurring in the first place, call the pest control professionals at Quik-Kill Pest Eliminators for a free no-obligation inspection!
-Our professionals will meet with you and suggest the Home Guardian service plan that is right for you.
+Our professionals will meet with you and suggest the Home Guardian service plan in Rock Island, IL that is right for you.
 Our five-step process is guaranteed to eliminate the pests that are plaguing your property!
 However, if a year-round plan is not what you need at this time, your Quik-Kill expert will work with you to find the right solution for your wood-destroying pest problem!
-Give us a call to learn more.
+Contact us to learn more.